-Any funds should be blocked or frozen and the details reported to Isle of Man Customs and Excise.
+Any funds should be blocked or frozen and the details reported to the FIU.
+Isle of Man Customs and Excise.

-All persons in business or a profession in the Island, including financial institutions, must check whether they maintain any account, or otherwise hold or control funds or economic resources, for individuals or entities included in the lists and, if so, they should freeze the account, funds or economic resources and report their findings to Isle of Man Customs and Excise.
+All persons in business or a profession in the Island, including financial institutions, must check whether they maintain any account, or otherwise hold or control funds or economic resources, for individuals or entities included in the lists and, if so, they should freeze the account, funds or economic resources and report their findings to Isle of Man Customs and Excise.the FIU.

-Any person, entity or body with information that would facilitate compliance with the sanctions Regulation(s) must supply such information to the Division and co-operate in any verification of the information.
+Any person, entity or body with information that would facilitate compliance with the sanctions Regulation(s) must supply such information to the Division-FIU and co-operate in any verification of the information.

-If there are details of other involvement with a listed individual or entity, directly or indirectly, or of any attempted (or suspected attempted) transactions involving those individuals or entities, this should also be reported to Isle of Man Customs and Excise.
+If there are details of other involvement with a listed individual or entity, directly or indirectly, or of any attempted (or suspected attempted) transactions involving those individuals or entities, this should also be reported to Isle of Man Customs and Excisethe FIU.

 Payments from Frozen accounts are prohibited unless a written licence has been granted by the Treasury.
-To seek a written licence form CEM 85 MAN should be completed.
+To seek a written licence form CEM 85 MAN should be completed.Sanctions Notice 32 gives further information regarding the granting of licences by IOM treasury.

-Any breaches of financial sanctions must be reported to Isle of Man Customs and Excise using form CEM 80 MAN.
+Any breaches of financial sanctions must be reported to Isle of Man Customs and Excise using form CEM 80 MAN the FIU, those registered to use THEMIS should make their reports using this system.
+For those not registered to use THEMIS, a link to the appropriate form is available on the FIU website

-Further information regarding sanctions regimes and what action must be taken (including how to deal with false positives) can be found in Sanctions Notice 26 - Financial Sanctions Regimes.
+Further information regarding sanctions regimes and what action must be taken (including how to deal with false positives) can be found in Sanctions Notice 26 - Financial Sanctions Regimes and Factsheet 300 MAN.